3-Ingredient Homemade Whipped Cream Recipe

 - Fresh fruit.
 Serve on top of blueberries, blackberries, or sliced strawberries.

 - Drinks.
-My older sister loves to add a dollop to her coffee with a drizzle of chocolate sauce or caramel syrup.
-Or you can add it to your homemade hot chocolate.
+Topping coffee with a drizzle of chocolate sauce or caramel syrup.
+Or you can add it to your homemade dairy free hot chocolate.

 - Fruity crisps.
-Serve with ice cream on apple crisp, or peach crisp.
+Serve with ice cream on apple crisp with oat topping, or easy peach crisp with frozen peaches.

 - Homemade ice cream: Top with whipped cream and lots of sprinkles!
-My vanilla ice cream, butter pecan ice cream, or black walnut ice cream would be great options!
+Homemade french vanilla ice cream, homemade butter pecan ice cream, or black walnut ice cream would be great options!

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.